ananth-iyer/magento-2-version-status-for-vscode/README.md

 ## Known Issues

 * To see the Magento 2 version open any file.
-* It cannot show version if Magento 2 is downloaded from git repository
+* It cannot show version if Magento 2 is downloaded or cloned from git repository

 ## Release Notes